AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 - Get small batches of samples from the freezer (2-3 at a time at most).

 - Using cleaned (using ethanol follwed by bleach) clippers, remove a 1 cm2 area of tissue and place into a labeled 1.5 mL tube.
 Return to the freezer if not proceeding with homogenization immediately.
-Do this on ice.
+Do this on dry ice.

-- Add 200 µL ice cold LCMS grade water.
+- Add 1000 µL ice cold LCMS grade water.

-- Place on ice between all steps.
+- Place on dry ice between all steps.

 - Sonicate sample for 30 sec.